orhun/systeroid/README.md

 #### Viewing the parameter documentation

 To view the documentation as parameters are being selected on the list, kernel documentation should be parsed as explained in the "[Showing information about parameters](#showing-information-about-parameters)" section.
-A specific path for kernel documentation can be given via `--docs` argument if it is not found in one of the locations that are checked as default.
+A specific path for kernel documentation can be given via `--docs` argument or `KERNEL_DOCS` environment variable if it is not found in one of the locations that are checked as default.

 To disable this feature altogether, use `--no-docs` flag.